Blackbird002/Sorting-Algorithms/README.md

 # Sorting-Algorithms
 Various sorting algorithms that I have encountered in Computer Science

+## Terminology:
+- **Loop Invariant**: any condition or value of any variable that must be true before and after each iteration of any loop
+- **In place** sort: rearranges the numbers/objects within the array

 ## Bubble Sort
 The simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
 It is very popular (easy to remember), but inefficient.